blaenk/blaenk.github.io/provider/drafts/notes/scala.markdown

 }
 ```

-When a singleton object is named after an existing class, it is referred to as the class' **companion object** (like Ruby eigenclasses?).
+When a singleton object is named after an existing class, it is referred to as the class' **companion object** [^companion_ruby].
 They must both be defined in the same source file.
 They can access each other's private members.

 A class is defined using the class keyword, and it can take parameters: